What is a trade secret?

-Trade secrets can be a company’s most valuable IP asset, differentiating it from its competitors.
+Trade secrets can be your company’s most valuable IP asset, differentiating it from your competitors.
 Take, for example, a famous soft drink company: the recipe of its soft drink product is a very closely guarded secret, so only those who know how to make it can.
 This recipe and method is not written down as it could be exposed or more easily passed on.
 Instead, it stays in the minds of its creators/workers and is then passed through the business hierarchy, staying with senior members of the company.

 Unlike patents, trade secrets are protected without registration; that is, trade secrets are protected without any procedural formalities.
 As a result, a trade secret can be protected for an unspecified period of time, thus proving more advantageous than patents, which have a protection limit of 20 years.
 This can be a particularly beneficial solution where a technological product cannot be easily reverse-engineered or, in fact, where a trade secret does not qualify for formal registrable protection.